Affiliate links on Android Authority may earn us a commission. Learn more.

 Disney Plus vs Apple TV Plus — Price

-Let’s get this category out of the way first: Apple TV Plus will cost just $4.99 a month when it launches, with a seven-day free trial.
+Apple TV Plus costs just $4.99 a month with a seven-day free trial.
 It’s also offering an annual subscription for $49.99.
-Also, the company is offering anyone who purchases a new iPhone, iPad, Mac PC or an Apple TV set-top box a free year of Apple TV Plus.
+The company used to offer anyone who purchases a new iPhone, iPad, Mac PC, or an Apple TV set-top box three free months of the service.

-While Disney is trying to lower the price of Disney Plus through bundle deals and annual subscriptions, the truth is that many people don’t want to pay that much up front for a video streaming subscription.
-Apple TV Plus will not only be cheaper out of the gate, but if you are going to get a new Apple hardware product anyway, having a year of this service for free is a nice addition.
+While Disney is trying to lower the price of Disney Plus through bundle deals, annual subscriptions, and a future ad-based plan, the truth is that many people don’t want to pay that much upfront for a video streaming subscription.
+Apple TV Plus is not only cheaper, but if you are going to get a new Apple hardware product, three months of this service for free is a nice addition.
 Therefore, we have to give this price battle to the folks at Cupertino.

 Disney Plus vs Apple TV Plus — Platforms

 There are no plans for an Apple TV app for Android mobile devices, but you can watch it on Android TV smart televisions.
 Apple TV Plus apps have been added to the Playstation 4 and 5 consoles, along with the Xbox One, Xbox Series X, and Xbox Series S consoles.